radikalex/challengeSolveTheX-backend/README.md

 # 💻 Challenge Solve The X | Backend
 This project has been carried out as a result of a challenge proposed by "Solve the X".
 The project consists of a frontend with Vue and a backend with Node and Express.
 This repository corresponds to the backend.
+The frontend is in [this repository](https://github.com/radikalex/challengeSolveTheX-frontend).

 ## 🦾 Used technology
 - Sqlite3 with Sequelize and Express